Hispanic Heritage Month: Food Businesses to Celebrate at the Farmers Market

 Norte 54

-Recently featured in the San Francisco Chronicle’s list of Best Bakery’s in the Bay Area, Norte 54 offers modern Mexican baked goods focusing on traditional pan dulce (pastries), using seasonal produce and local organic ingredients.
+Among the San Francisco Chronicle’s list of top Bay Area bakeries, Norte 54 offers modern Mexican baked goods focusing on traditional pan dulce (pastries), using seasonal produce and local organic ingredients.
 Born in Mexico, Raquel Goldman moved to Miami at the age of five, but Mexico remained a formative part of her childhood as she returned every summer to visit her grandmother.
-After working as a pastry chef at Nopa, she started Norte 54 in 2020 as a pastry box delivery program, while popping up at farmers markets with a her rotating menu of creative pan dulce.
+After working as a pastry chef at Nopa, she started Norte 54 in 2020 as a pastry box delivery program, while popping up at farmers markets with a rotating menu of creative pan dulce.

 Nucha Empanadas

 Nilda Bottazzi, nicknamed “Nucha,” grew up making traditional Argentine empanadas, baked and stuffed with simple ingredients.
-She later taught her son, Ruben, how to make the family recipe.
+Her great niece, Vanessa, continues Nucha’s legacy and all of the traditions that their family have passed on generation after generation.
 Nucha’s empanadas, mini-tarts, and quiches are made from scratch with dough using butter (no beef fat) and are stuffed with a variety of fillings.

-Must-try at the market: The spicy beef empanadas, which are stuffed with organic ground beef, onions, red and green bell peppers, and chile peppers.
+Must-try at the market: The spicy beef empanadas, which are stuffed with organic ground beef, onions, red and green bell peppers, and chile peppers; or veggie options such as corn and peppers, roasted eggplant, or kale and butternut squash.

-Where to find them: Mission Community Market on Thursdays or order online
+Where to find them: Ferry Plaza Farmers Market on Tuesdays and Mission Community Market on Thursdays or order online.

 Proyecto Diaz Coffee